MicrosoftDocs/win32/desktop-src/DirectShow/cmediasample.md

 ---
-Description: 'The CMediaSample class defines a media sample that supports the IMediaSample2 interface.
-The media sample contains a pointer to a memory buffer, and various properties stored as protected member variables.' ms.assetid: '1e609c7c-3200-4540-904e-7659976df0da'
+Description: The CMediaSample class defines a media sample that supports the IMediaSample2 interface.
+The media sample contains a pointer to a memory buffer, and various properties stored as protected member variables. ms.assetid: 1e609c7c-3200-4540-904e-7659976df0da
 title: CMediaSample class
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CMediaSample class

 ![cmediasample class hierarchy](images/wutil03.png)

-The `CMediaSample` class defines a media sample that supports the [**IMediaSample2**](imediasample2.md) interface.
+The `CMediaSample` class defines a media sample that supports the [**IMediaSample2**](/windows/win32/Strmif/nn-strmif-imediasample2?branch=master) interface.
 The media sample contains a pointer to a memory buffer, and various properties stored as protected member variables.

 Media samples are created by allocators, which are derived from the [**CBaseAllocator**](cbaseallocator.md) class.
 The `CMediaSample` constructor receives a pointer to an allocated buffer, along with the size of the buffer.
-Other properties are typically set and retrieved through [**IMediaSample**](imediasample.md) interface methods.
+Other properties are typically set and retrieved through [**IMediaSample**](/windows/win32/Strmif/nn-strmif-imediasample?branch=master) interface methods.

 The life cycle of a media sample differs from that of most COM objects:

 -   The allocator holds a list of free samples.
-When a filter needs a new sample, it calls the allocator's [**IMemAllocator::GetBuffer**](imemallocator-getbuffer.md) method.
+When a filter needs a new sample, it calls the allocator's [**IMemAllocator::GetBuffer**](/windows/win32/Strmif/nf-strmif-imemallocator-getbuffer?branch=master) method.
 The allocator retrieves a sample from its free list, increments the sample's reference count, and returns a pointer to the sample.
 -   After the filter is done with the sample, it calls the **IUnknown::Release** method on the sample.
 Unlike most objects, the sample does not delete itself when its reference count reaches zero.
-Instead, it calls the [**IMemAllocator::ReleaseBuffer**](imemallocator-releasebuffer.md) method on the allocator, and the allocator returns the sample to its free list.
+Instead, it calls the [**IMemAllocator::ReleaseBuffer**](/windows/win32/Strmif/nf-strmif-imemallocator-releasebuffer?branch=master) method on the allocator, and the allocator returns the sample to its free list.
--   The allocator does not destroy samples until the [**IMemAllocator::Decommit**](imemallocator-decommit.md) method is called.
+-   The allocator does not destroy samples until the [**IMemAllocator::Decommit**](/windows/win32/Strmif/nf-strmif-imemallocator-decommit?branch=master) method is called.